History of the University of Missouri: Early growth

 The most dramatic change occurred in 1870 when the School of Agriculture and Mechanical Arts was established as part of the Morrill Land-Grant Acts which gave the college an endowment of 330,000 acre of federal land to "teach such branches of learning as are related to agriculture and the mechanic arts, in such manner as the legislatures of the States may respectively prescribe, in order to promote the liberal and practical education of the industrial classes in the several pursuits and professions in life."
 The land grant was based on 30,000 acres for each of Missouri's 2 senators and 9 state representatives at the time.

 There was an intense debate in the state on whether to use the endowment for the existing school or build a new school elsewhere (notably Springfield, Missouri).
 Rollins prevailed in establishing the school in the Columbia and while at the same time establishing an off-site department called the Missouri School of Mines and Metallurgy at Rolla, Missouri in the Southeast Missouri Lead District that reported to Columbia where The College of Agriculture, Food, and Natural Resources was established.
-The Rolla campus (which had offered a higher bid that Iron County, Missouri) would remain a department reporting to Columbia until 1964 when the University of Missouri System was established.
+The Rolla campus (which had offered a higher bid than Iron County, Missouri) would remain a department reporting to Columbia until 1964 when the University of Missouri System was established.

 In 1888 the Missouri Agricultural Experiment Station opened.
 This grew to encompass ten centers and research farms around Mid-Missouri.
 MU soon added schools of law and medicine.